Gierak245/Pcr_R_Apk/README.md

 7. Export your analysis results and visualizations for further use or sharing.

 ## Feedback
-We welcome your feedback and suggestions to improve PCR Analyzer & Visualizer!
+It is my first app using Shiny, created during my bachelor studies, so I am more than welcome to any feedback about the PCR Analyzer & Visualizer!